tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 ## Step 3.
 Run a YCSB workload

-YCSB has six kinds of workloads whose main difference are the portion of different operations.
-All six workloads have a data set which is similar.
+YCSB has six kinds of workloads whose main difference are the portion of different operations:

+1. Workload A: Update heavy workload
+2. Workload B: Read mostly workload
+3. Workload C: Read only
+4. Workload D: Read latest workload
+5. Workload E: Short ranges
+6. Workload F: Read-modify-write

+All six workloads have a data set which is **similar**.
 Workloads D and E insert records during the test run.
 Thus, to keep the database size consistent, we recommend the following sequence:

-1. Load the database, using workload A's parameter file (workloads/workloada) and the "-load" switch to the client.
+1. Load the database, using workload A's parameter file (workloads/workloada) .

+    ```sh
+    go-ycsb load -P workloads/workloada -p ...
+    ```

-2. Run workload A (using workloads/workloada and "-t") for a variety of throughputs.
+2. Run workload A (using workloads/workloada) for a variety of throughputs.

+    ```sh
+    go-ycsb run -P workloads/workloada -p ...
+    ```

-3. Run workload B (using workloads/workloadb and "-t") for a variety of throughputs.
+3. Run workload B (using workloads/workloadb) for a variety of throughputs.
-4. Run workload C (using workloads/workloadc and "-t") for a variety of throughputs.
+4. Run workload C (using workloads/workloadc) for a variety of throughputs.
-5. Run workload F (using workloads/workloadf and "-t") for a variety of throughputs.
+5. Run workload F (using workloads/workloadf) for a variety of throughputs.
-6. Run workload D (using workloads/workloadd and "-t") for a variety of throughputs.
+6. Run workload D (using workloads/workloadd) for a variety of throughputs.
 This workload inserts records, increasing the size of the database.
 7. Delete the data in the database.
+   > You need to destroy the cluster via `tiup cluster destroy [cluster-name]`, and delete the data directory of cluster.
+Otherwise, the remaining data of the cluster may impact the results of the following workload.
-8. Reload the database, using workload E's parameter file (workloads/workloade) and the "-load switch to the client.
+8. Reload the database, using workload E's parameter file (workloads/workloade).
-9. Run workload E (using workloads/workloade and "-t") for a variety of throughputs.
+9. Run workload E (using workloads/workloade) for a variety of throughputs.
 This workload inserts records, increasing the size of the database.

 {{< info >}}
 If you trying to use more clients to benchmark, check [Running a Workload in Parallel](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload-in-Parallel).